NunoSempere/rosenrot-browser/README.md

 - [x] Present "standard" browser keybindings as an alternative.
 - [x] Fix zoom in new tab
 - [ ] Make tab bar slightly prettier.
+- [ ] Find out what each of the css elements refers to.